Prints and Advertising

 Entertainment Distribution & Release

-Marketing and distribution costs for theatrical releases, abbreviated as P&A.
+Marketing and distribution costs for theatrical releases, abbreviated as P&A, crucial for determining a film's total budget and profitability.

 Definition